 Dr. Sara Hajikazemi is a Senior Lecturer in Project Management for the Business and Enterprise division of the School of Business.

-Aidan McKearney is a Senior Lecturer within the School of Business at London South Bank University (LSBU).
+Aidan McKearney is a Senior Lecturer within LSBU Business School.
 He is the Course Director for the MSc and Postgraduate Diploma in Human Resource Management, as well as the Certificate in Human Resource Practice.

 A social and organisational psychologist by background, Karin's expertise is in the areas of team work, information sharing and knowledge management, self and identity, and virtual collaboration.
 PhD supervisor.